-However, managing these elections can be challenging at the best of times.
-Ensuring that every frat or sorority member has a fair chance to vote, keeping the election from busting the sorority/fraternity budget, and keeping people honest are just a few of the challenges that the frat/sorority members managing the election have to face.
+However, managing these elections isn’t always easy.
+Ensuring that every fraternity or sorority member has a fair chance to vote, keeping the election within the sorority/fraternity budget, and keeping people honest are just a few of the challenges that the fraternity and sorority members managing the election must face.

 Using online tools for sorority and fraternity elections can be a great way to ease the process and ensure every member of your Greek organization gets a fair chance to vote.
-Before we get into how going online can help fraternity and sorority elections, let’s take a look at the traditional voting process.
+Before we get into how going online can help with running a sorority election or a fraternity election, let’s take a look at the traditional voting process.

 The “Traditional” Sorority/Fraternity Election Process for House Officers

-While specific Greek organizations (and even individual chapters on certain campuses) might have different voting processes, there are two key components to most elections:
+While specific Greek organizations (and even individual chapters on certain campuses) might have a different fraternity voting system or sorority election process, there are two key components to most elections:

-- A Weekend Debate Event.
 The current leadership arranges a specific day for candidates to make their arguments before the whole of the brotherhood/sisterhood for why they’re the best person for the position.
-This is typically done on the weekends so the society’s members have the free time to listen to speeches without worrying about having to get up early for class the next day.
+This is typically done on the weekends so the society’s members have the free time to listen to speeches (and ask candidates their sorority and fraternity election questions) without worrying about having to get up early for class the next day.

-- A Written Ballot.
-After the debates/speeches are over, fraternity/sorority members are handed their ballots and asked to fill them out.
-In particularly close elections, these ballots may need to be recounted several times for various positions.
+After the debates and speeches fraternity/sorority members receive their ballots to fill out.
+In particularly close elections, a recount may need to occur for various positions.

 The trouble with the process is often the written ballot.
-While good scheduling and time management can ensure that the debate/speech event doesn’t inconvenience society members (such as by dragging on till 3 am), paper ballots are easily lost, damaged, or miscounted.
+While good scheduling and time management help ensure that the debates and speeches don’t drag on until 3am, a paper ballot is easy to lose, damage, or miscount.
 This is a common problem even with government-run elections!

 Going Online with Greek Elections